maraisr/diary/readme.md

 // ~> ℹ info  [my-module] this other important thing happened
 ```

-Controlling runtime emission of logs:
+Controlling runtime emission of logs, using the code below as an example:

-For the code:

 ```ts
 // example.js